The longest lasting inexpensive cut flowers that you can buy are easy to find, but tend to be a florist's secret.

 A flower arrangement of carnations, chrysanthemums and alstroemeria.

 An arrangement of mini white carnations, mini pink carnations and pink alstroemeria.
+From my Easter Table 2017.

 Enjoying this article?
 Get more great reading monthly.
 Sign up for the More Style Than Cash Newsletter!